Sareee: World Woman Pro-Wrestling Diana (2011–2020)

 On April 20, 2014, she won her first championship, beating Manami Katsu for the JWP Junior Championship and Princess of Pro-Wrestling Championship.
-She made one successful defence against Kaho Kobayashi, before dropping the belt to Rabbit Miu on August 17.
+She made one successful defense against Kaho Kobayashi, before dropping the belt to Rabbit Miu on August 17.
 On October 5, she competed in the biggest match of her career to that point, challenging Manami Toyota for the Diana World Championship.
 After a 20-minute match, Sareee was defeated.
 On December 23, she and Jaguar Yokota won the Diana Tag Team Championship, beating Kaoru and Mima Shimoda.
 Sareee and Yokota held the titles until February 2015, when Sareee announced she would be going on an indefinite hiatus due to poor health.
 She continued competing until April, when she and Yokota successfully defended the belts against Command Bolshoi and Eri, after which, she became inactive and the championships were vacated.
 After two months away, Sareee returned to the ring on June 28 at Jaguar Yokota's 38th Anniversary Show, teaming with Manami Toyota and Kaoru Ito in a loss to Yumiko Hotta, Mima Shimoda and Meiko Tanaka.
 On September 16, Sareee had a chance to win the Diana Tag Team Championship back with new partner Meiko Tanaka, but the two were unsuccessful and the vacant titles were won by Dash Chisako and Sendai Sachiko.
 Despite losing, Sareee and Tanaka became a regular team, and on December 25 defeated Kaho Kobayashi and Rina Yamashita to win Pro Wrestling Wave's Young Oh!
 Oh!
 Tag Team Tournament.
 Two days later at Diana's 40th dojo show, she won a one night tournament, beating Mima Shimoda in the final.
 On May 5, she main evented Diana's Korakuen Hall show, losing to Seadlinnng's Yoshiko in her 5th anniversary match.
 The following month, she entered Wave's Catch the Wave tournament, but was eliminated in the quarter final by Tsukasa Fujimoto.